Satish-Prajapati/blog-node/README.md

 ##### Setting up Database:

-This repo includes Postgresql backup file import them in your pgAdmin.
-Few details about Postgresql backup file if required during using this file
-- DB name: blogdb
-- Username: satish
-- Password: 4321
+Create new database with name ```blogdb```

+This repo includes Postgresql file.
+Import this files in your pgAdmin note: "Select format 'Directory', select Postgresql file directory in filename and select a user in rolename then click on Restore".

 ###### If any issue occur create DB & Table manually